OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 4. Opens the Outlook page of your Microsoft 365 tenancy in Microsoft Edge.

 ### Debug the Outlook add-in

+The best method for debugging an add-in in Visual Studio 2022 depends on whether the add-in is running in WebView2, which is the webview control that is associated with Microsoft Edge (Chromium), or an older webview control.
+To determine which webview control is being used, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+If your computer is using WebView2, see [Use the built-in Visual Studio debugger](#use-the-built-in-visual-studio-debugger).
+For any other webview control, see [Use the browser developer tools](#use-the-browser-developer-tools).

+#### Use the built-in Visual Studio debugger

+1. Set breakpoints, as needed, in the source JavaScript or TypeScript files.
+You can do this either before or after you start the add-in as described in the earlier section [Start the Excel, PowerPoint, or Word add-in project](#start-the-excel-powerpoint-or-word-add-in-project).

+1. When the add-in is running, use the add-in's UI to run the code that contains your breakpoints.

+> [!TIP]
+>
+> - Sometimes in Outlook on the web, the Visual Studio debugger doesn't attach.
+If you get errors by the breakpoints that indicate they won't be hit, use the browser developer tools to attach to the Visual Studio debugger: After you have pressed F5 to start debugging and Outlook on the web has opened, follow the first four steps in the [Use the browser developer tools in Outlook on the web](#use-the-browser-developer-tools-in-outlook-on-the-web).
+(Use the instructions for Microsoft Edge (Chromium-based).)
+After you set a breakpoint in the browser tools and it is hit, execution will pause on the breakpoint in *both* the browser tools *and* in Visual Studio.
+This indicates that the Visual Studio debugger is attached.
+At this point, you can close the browser tools and add breakpoints in Visual Studio as you normally would.
+> - If you encounter any problems, there is more information at [Debug a JavaScript or TypeScript app in Visual Studio](https://learn.microsoft.com/visualstudio/javascript/debug-nodejs?view=vs-2022).

+#### Use the browser developer tools in Outlook on the web

 1. In the Outlook page, select an email message or appointment item to open it in its own window.